alignedfibers/TheNotebook/Setup_VM_Noble24.04/4_spicedebug.md

 ---
 #### TODO Create a folder tree for my custom continue.sh, helpers, and logs to live.
 ---
 #### TODO Create a qemu hook that handles the vm start event and creates a custom continue.sh per vm.
+Takes a moment.
 ```bash
 #!/bin/bash
 #This is a start.
 Generating continue.sh requries a custom DTD